Cammer

 popularity of their “stock cars” relied on the vehicles raced being close to

-(ie "in stock") what was available for purchase by the general public.
+(ie "in the condition of those in the dealer's stock of what was for sale") what was available for purchase by the general public.
 Additionally, they wished to maintain the

 sport as affordable even for low budget teams and the easy way to do this was restricting

 the hardware to mass-produced, freely available parts, thereby leveling the playing field.
-The façade was maintained
+It was a noble aim and the façade was maintained

 until the summer of 1962 when Ford announced it was going to "go